ripple/ripplecharts-frontend/src/embed/README.md

 ####Configuration options:
 ```
-  id        : id of element that will contain the chart. if not specified, appended to body
+  id        : id of element that will contain the live ticker. if not specified, appended to body
   apiURL    : custom url for the API backend, defaults to ripplecharts.com API
 ```
 ####Chart options: